ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 - : string = "hello world"
 ```

-Here again we can combine these functions with the ones defined for polymorphic data types such as:
+Here again, we can combine these functions with the ones defined for polymorphic data types such as:
 ```ocaml
 # Std.list_of_sexp Std.int_of_sexp (Sexp.List [Sexp.Atom "1"; Sexp.Atom "2"; Sexp.Atom "3"]);;
 - : int list = [1; 2; 3]